OrsoF/state_space_disaggregation/README.md

-# Progressive State Space Disaggregation for Infinite Horizon Dynamic Programming
+# Code for article *Progressive State Space Disaggregation for Infinite Horizon Dynamic Programming*

 How to use the repository in few steps :
 - git clone https://github.com/ArticleAnonymous/ICAPSagg.git